futotorofu/RhythmCodes/README.md

 Originally authored by KnucklesLee.
 # Changelog
-* Catch every IIDX optical sensor input, for turntable designs with a low amount of gear teeth.
-Implement debounce.
+* IIDX, SDVX, Pop'n: Implement debounce support.
-* Implement debounce into SDVX controller code.
+* Add no inputs dropped IIDX encoder logic for designs with a low number of gear teeth.

 # License
 GPLv3